Importance of THEA

 - The Scoring Process

 In the IBT format, the essays are scored electronically (provided they are not too short or completely irrelevant).
 This essay score is then combined with the score from the Writing multiple-choice section to arrive at a combined Writing score.
 The score reports are available immediately to the candidates at the end of the test.
-If the candidates fail in one or more sections of the THEA tests, they can re-take the tests for those after 15 days.
+If the candidates fail in one or more sections, they can re-take the tests for those sections after 15 days.

 In the Quick test format, the essays are scored manually by 2 experienced scorers.
 The scores awarded by these 2 scorers are combined into a total Essay score in the range of 2-8.
 If you receive a score of 6 or above; then whatever is your score in the multiple-choice Writing questions, you will still straightaway pass the Writing test.
 However, if you score 5 below 6, your scores in the Writing multiple-choice section will be calculated and weighed to determine if you can still pass the Writing test as a whole.
 To pass the multiple-choice Writing section, you must answer at-least 28-29 questions correctly.
 Finally; if you score below 5, you will automatically fail the Writing test and the multiple-choice Writing questions will not be evaluated.
 The score reports are mailed to the individual home addresses of the candidates (provided during the registration process).
 If the candidates fail in one or more test sections, they may re-take those sections after 30 days.
 The candidates may also request for additional score transcripts and a re-evaluation of their scores in the Math and Reading sections.